lambda-rennes/space-invaders/README.md

 ### TASK 5: Scoring

 Keep track of and render the player's score.
+Each monster should give 10 points.

 ### TASK 6: Invasion

-Monsters should move downwards row-by-row.
+Monsters should move downwards, row-by-row, every few seconds.

+### TASK 7: Death

+A collision between the spaceship and a monster should end the game

 ## Project structure